LassoSoft/LassoGuide/lasso_guide_source/operations/sessions.rst

 The default session tracking method is to use a browser cookie.
 If no other method is specified when creating a session, then the ``-useCookie`` method is used by default.
-The cookie will be inspected automatically when the visitor makes another request which includes a call to the `session_start` method.
+The cookie will be inspected automatically when the visitor makes another request that includes a call to the `session_start` method.
 No additional programming is required.

 The session tracking cookie is of the following form: the name of the cookie